coralproject/talk/INSTALL.md

 ```

 Note that the only difference is in the `command` key.
 From this, you are able
-to discretly control which modules are running in order to have the maximum
+to discretely control which modules are running in order to have the maximum
 flexibility when managing your application.

 ### Running